aws-samples/shopfloor-connectivity/docs/README.md

 The type of the certificate can be determined by the prefix of the filename (either ".pem "or ".pfx") optionally followed by ".cer", ".cert" or ".crt").
 If another extension is used then the type can be explicitly set by setting the server configuration's Format attribute to either "Pem" or "Pkcs12".

-If the either the PEM or PFX certificate file does not exists, it is possible to let the OPCUA adapter generate a self-signed certificate and store that certificate in the specified file name.
+If either the PEM or PFX certificate file does not exist, it is possible to let the OPCUA adapter generate a self-signed certificate and store that certificate in the specified file name.
 For PEM format certificates the name of the private key file must be set as well.
 If the private key file does exist it will be used to generate a pem or Pkcs12 formatted certificate.
-If it does not exist the a keypair is generated and, if a pem formatted certificate is generated, stored in the specified file.
+If it does not exist the keypair is generated and, if a pem formatted certificate is generated, stored in the specified file.
 For Pkcs12 formatted certificates the key will be stored with the certificate in the pfx file.

 To enable the generation of these self-signed certificates the SelfSignedCertificate section must be present in the server configuration.
 In this section the CommonName of the certificate must be set and optionally the X509Name fields for Organization, OrganizationalUnit, LocalityName, StateName and CountryCode.
-The default period in which the generated certificate is valis start from (notBefore) the current date to an end date (notAfter) of the current date plus 3 years.
+The default period in which the generated certificate is valid start from (notBefore) the current date to an end date (notAfter) of the current date plus 3 years.
 The duration in which the certificate is valid can be modified by setting the ValidPeriodDays attribute.

 A number of days can be set in ExpirationWarningPeriod.
 At startup and at midnight the OPCUA adapter will check if the client certificate will expire within that period and generate a warning and metric for an expiring (or expired) certificate.